 - All obligations regarding advocacy activities are recalled in this document for public knowledge.
-For employees, obligations are operationally detailed in Societe Generale's Code (internal document). - All information necessary to understand and quantify Societe Generale Group's key positions on regulatory and public affairs matters of the past year are described in this document. - All mandatory regulatory disclosures are available in the relevant authorities' public registries, for each jurisdiction where Société Générale is present, and are referenced in this document.
+For employees, obligations are operationally detailed in Societe Generale's Code (internal document). - All information necessary to understand and quantify Societe Generale Group's key positions on regulatory and public affairs matters of the past year are described in this document. - All mandatory regulatory disclosures are available in the relevant authorities' public registries, for each jurisdiction where Société Générale is present.